3-Year Conservatory Details:

 The second year concentrates on applying the tools learned in the first year through intense contemporary and classical scene work, with continued voice and speech work and an exploration of physical acting.
 Students begin performance through a language project, finally culminating in a performance presentation of a classical play in rehearsal format.
 Also throughout this year students begin preparing for the profession through auditions, working with industry professionals, and learning how to produce self-generated work.

 Classes: Classical Scene Study, Voice and Speech, Contemporary Scene Study, Physical Acting, On-Camera Master Class, Movement for Actors, Script Interpretation, Audition Preparation, Acting Technique, Self Generated Theatre

 The Final Year

-The final year consists of the creation of an original movement-oriented piece followed by three performances of plays – one classical and two contemporary.
+The final year consists of the creation of an original movement- oriented piece followed by three performances of plays—one classical and two contemporary.
 Additionally, students will perform a 60-minute version of a classical play that will tour NYC schools.
-Students will also have master classes in stage combat, taught by renowned fight director J. Steven White, and on preparing for the acting profession and industry with renowned director Peter Flynn as well as former Bernard Telsey + Co Associate Casting Director Stephanie Yankwitt.
+Students will also have master classes in stage combat, taught by renowned fight director J. Steven White, and on preparing for the acting profession with Emmy Nominated Casting Director Todd Thaler.
 This is followed by industry meetings, assistance in creating a website & reel, and an opportunity to audition for the showcase.

 Classes: Business of Acting, Classical Workshop, Voice Language & Text, Physical Acting, Stage Combat, Special Guest Master Class, Acting Technique for Film